open768/curiosity_browser/README.md

 php browser code for msss curiosity json feed

-eventually want to create a easy to use database where anyone people can mark anomalies on the images and vote them up or down
+eventually want to create a easy to use database where people can easily tag and collaborate on the images. tags voted up will be displayed to others

 TODO: use a better cacheing strategy.